Who We Serve

 The short version

-We do our best work with mid-size SaaS companies and SaaS-adjacent ecommerce teams that have enough data to create confusion, but not enough operating discipline to make that data trustworthy yet.
+We do our best work with senior leaders at mid-size SaaS companies that have enough data to create confusion, but not enough operating discipline to make that data trustworthy yet.
+Ecommerce is a secondary fit when the problem is really measurement, profitability clarity, or warehouse-to-action workflow design.

 That usually looks like:

-• a VP- or director-level buyer who feels the problem directly and can move budget
+• a senior VP- or director-level buyer, CEO, AI strategy owner, or small leadership team that feels the problem directly and can move budget

 • multiple systems producing plausible but conflicting answers